Find out what you have to do to open a bank account and what your rights are.

 - if you are an asylum seeker, an application registration card

-A bank does not have to accept these alternative forms of ID, but if it will not accept one you should ask it to explain why.
+A bank does not have to accept these other forms of ID, but if it does not, you should ask the bank to explain why.
 You can complain to the bank if you are not happy with the way it deals with this.
 Find out more about how to complain.

 A bank or building society will also check that you have not been refused permission to remain in the UK.
-If you do not have this permission you will not be able to open a new current account or add your name to an existing account.
+If you have been refused leave to remain, you will not be able to open a new current account or add your name to an existing account.

 If you are concerned that a bank or building society is not making the checks it needs to under this immigration legislation, you can contact us.